Galeos93/ml-streaming-app-with-faust/README.md

 ```

 Although this is out of the scope of this project, some model servers available
-are aware of the high latencies and offer communication with Kafka Stream applications
+are aware of the high latency and offer communication with Kafka Stream applications
 via the native Kafka protocol, which would eliminate such problem.
 This is covered in [3].
 Moreover, TensorFlow I/O offers a way to directly connect
 to a Kafka Cluster to do inferences or even train a model.